MethanePowered/MethaneKit/README.md

 | Lin           | -         | -         | VK        | VK        |

 Build preset names `[BuildPresetName]` can be listed with `cmake --list-presets build` and are constructed according to the same schema, but `Default` suffix should be replaced with `Debug` or `Release` configuration name.
 Only compatible configure and build presets can be used together either with the same name, or with `Debug` or `Release` instead of `Default`. `Ninja` presets should be used from
-"x64/x86 Native Tools Command Prompt for VS2019" command line environment on Windows or from VS IDE.
+"x64/x86 Native Tools Command Prompt for VS2019" command line environment on Windows or directly from Visual Studio.

 [Azure Pipelines](https://egorodet.visualstudio.com/MethaneKit/_build?view=runs) CI builds are configured with these CMake presets.
 CMake presets can be also used in [VS2019 and VS Code](https://devblogs.microsoft.com/cppblog/cmake-presets-integration-in-visual-studio-and-visual-studio-code/)